 Water, water, water!

-Everyone has different water intake needs, but the longstanding recommendation has been a “minimum of 64oz of water daily”.
-While recent studies do not claim this to be a hard rule for adequate hydration for everyone, it certainly doesn’t hurt to aim for this amount.
+Everyone has different water intake needs, but the longstanding recommendation has been to get a minimum of 64oz—or 8 glasses—of water daily.
+While recent studies do not claim this to be a hard and fast rule for adequate hydration, it certainly doesn’t hurt to aim for this amount.

 Nowadays you can find supplements to improve hydration and water retention throughout your skin and body, like the Taut Hydrate vegan supplement.
 These plant-derived hyaluronic acid pills work to hydrate and plump your skin from deep within.
 Hyaluronic acid is a naturally-found ‘moisture magnet molecule in your body that can hold up to 1,000 times its own weight in water.
 By supplementing with it, your body’s natural hyaluronic acid levels increase significantly, meaning that the water that you drink actually stays in your skin—leaving you with a bouncy, smooth, and radiant complexion.